yenysyafitry/Information-Security-Awareness/README.md

 <p align="justify">
-8. What is a common technique used by bad actors to steal credentials or to compromise computers?
+8. What is a common technique used by bad actors to steal credentials or to compromise computers?</br>
 a.
-Goading
+Goading</br>
 b.
-Bypassing firewalls that have been misconfigured or poorly implemented
+Bypassing firewalls that have been misconfigured or poorly implemented</br>
 c.
-Telephone scams
+Telephone scams</br>
 d.
 Phishing
 <details>
 <summary markdown="span">Answer :</summary>